Prior Publication and Simultaneous Submissions

 Simultaneous Submission.
+Simultaneous submissions can potentially lead to copyright violation or disputes if the work is published in different publications, and uses the production and financial resources of more than one publication that could have been allotted to other research.
 The ACM does not normally permit manuscripts under review in its journals or conference proceedings to be simultaneously under review for another publication.
-(By “under review” we mean a manuscript that has been submitted, and has not been either withdrawn or rejected.)
+(By "under review" we mean a manuscript that has been submitted, and has not been either withdrawn or rejected.)
 The only exceptions to the prohibition against simultaneous submission are cases where an individual ACM publication unambiguously states that such submissions are allowed in its Instructions for Authors, Calls for Papers, and other appropriate public forums.
 For example, in some cases, conferences may specifically authorize simultaneous submission of identical papers to related conferences with overlapping submission periods.
 Under no circumstances shall a paper (or substantially the same paper) be simultaneously submitted to two or more publications, or to a second publication while still under review elsewhere, without a letter of notification to the Editor-in-Chief (EiC) or Program Chair (PC) of each affected publication.
 Failure to adhere to this policy is cause for rejection of the manuscript.
 Repeated violations may lead to a ban on future submissions at the discretion of the EiC or PC.

 Prior Publication.
+Authors should only submit original work that has not been previously published, otherwise it can be viewed as self-plagiarism as it is material from another work without attribution.
+Multiple publication takes away opportunities to other authors to publish their work and can cause citation and indexing confusion.
+It should be avoided except under special circumstances.
 The technical contributions appearing in ACM conference proceedings and journals are normally original papers that have not been previously published in a refereed or formally reviewed publication.
 Issuing the paper as a technical report, posting the paper on a web site, or presenting the paper at a workshop or conference that does not publish formally reviewed proceedings does not disqualify it from appearing in an ACM publication.
 Workshops and conferences are encouraged to indicate in their calls for papers whether or not they will publish formally reviewed proceedings so that authors can determine whether or not submission will jeopardize ACM publication.

 Authors may submit to ACM conferences and journals revised versions of papers that appeared previously in refereed or formally reviewed publications or under consideration for such publication elsewhere if: